More formally addressed as:

 Here in the full ceremonial robes of the Lord High Chancellor of Great Britain and carrying the Royal Burse.
 [Purse] was one of the greatest legal brains of his generation.

-was a paratrooper who was killed in action following 5 days and nights of continuous fighting after he was dropped into Arnhem in Holland.
 It was said that his intellect matched in every way that of his distinguished father.
-Winchester College Archives have a lovely biography HERE.
+Winchester College Archives have his biography HERE.

-The illustrated biography written by his godson Kenneth Simonds and illustrated by his great nephew. [me] Is HERE
+Viscount Simonds’s illustrated biography was written by his godson Kenneth Simonds and illustrated by his great nephew. [me] Is HERE

 A copy has been accepted by the House of Lords Library as his official biography.